Archive

 MS Morgan Stanley update.

-For more than a month now, has followed our script quite nicely so here is another update most of which can be found in the previous eight blogs.
+For more than a month now, MS has followed our script quite nicely so here is another update most of which can be found in the previous eight blogs.
 First the “big” picture.
 The charts that are available to me are flawed in that when you look at things over a longer period of time the charts are based on daily or weekly values that often deviate substantially from reality.
 I will use MSN and Yahoo charts as follows;

 MS dec 29 2011 msnMS dec 29 2011 Yahoo